NGoldprojects/NGoldprojects.github.io/about/jsr.md

 Most of the text has been done with the help of an online translator.
 If you notice an error, please [go here](https://github.com/NGoldprojects/NGoldprojects.github.io/issues) and report the issue.
 :::

-## A few screenshots of the old "HTeam"
+## A few screenshots of the old "JSR"

 <!-- Warns? -->
 ![](./jsr/IOKeW3YgURg.jpg)